olsepp/RMK_test/README.md

   - Simulated Rita leaving home
   - Checked if there was any bus she could catch and still make it on time
   - Wrote the outcome to a CSV file (probabilities_by_minute.csv), including:
     - Time she left
     - Whether she caught a bus
+    - Which bus she could take
+    - What time she would arrive at destination
     - Whether she would be late

 5. Visualization

-Created a simple graph using matplotlib showing:
+Created a simple chart using matplotlib showing:
   - X-axis: minute after 08:00
   - Y-axis: 0 = on time, 1 = late
   - Exported the graph in JPG format